 The amazing beer at The Queen's Head won't come as a surprise to people who know its sister venues in east London, Mother Kelly's bottleshop and taproom.
 But throw in regular live music, a lovely and simple food menu of pork pies, cheese boards and cold meats, and a warm, wooden and leathery interior, and this is ticking all the boxes for a great Sunday evening pub.

-Firmly bars rather than pubs, Drink, Shop & Do and Simmons King's Cross are both popular for cocktails, snacks and late-night dancing.
-Drink, Shop & Do has a line-up of events to help you transition from afternoon drinking to late-night dancing — things like adult colouring-in, beer pong and Make Your Own Crown sessions — while at Simmons, the five-hour long happy hours are entertainment enough.
+Firmly a bar rather than a pub, Simmons King's Cross is both popular for cocktails, snacks and late-night dancing.
+So is Drink, Shop & Do, although this cafe-by-day, bar-by-night hybrid also has a line-up of events to help you transition from afternoon drinking to late-night dancing.
+Things like adult colouring-in, beer pong and Make Your Own Crown sessions — while at Simmons, the five-hour long happy hours are entertainment enough.

 For a more ornate drinking experience, try German Gymnasium.
 It serves Mittel-European dishes but the food's less exciting than the building — a high-vaulted beauty in the Alsatian Grand Café mould.
 Head for the Meister Bar on the upper floor to benefit from the two best parts: the views, and the cocktails.

-The views are also a good reason to go for drinks at The Lighterman bar, with whole-wall windows looking out onto Regent's Canal, or for a more al fresco atmosphere there's the roof terrace at Big Chill House, with a serious, no-messing amount of shelter and heaters in the winter.
+The views are also a good reason to go for drinks at The Lighterman bar, with whole-wall windows looking out onto Regent's Canal, or for a more al fresco atmosphere there's the roof terrace at Big Chill, with a serious, no-messing amount of shelter and heaters in the winter.

 The King's Cross restaurant scene's a globe-trotting thing, with no one community holding sway here.
-For amazing food, zero frills and a powerful hit of Szechuan spice, head for the hotpots of Chilli Cool (15, Leigh Street, WC1H 9EW).
+For amazing food, zero frills and a powerful hit of Szechuan spice, head for the hotpots of Chilli Cool.
 Also at the more informal end of the scale, go for the fish and chips or haddock cakes at North Sea Fish.

 At the pricier end is the modern British menu at Rotunda, and the globe-spanning menu at Grain Store, both very good at either a quick drink and a bar snack or a three-course dinner.
-VOC London is also worth a visit if you're looking for quasi-Americana; sliders, steaks and apple pie feature largely.
+VOC London is also worth a visit if you're looking for quasi-Americana; grilled meats, steaks and lemon cream pie feature largely.

 Camino and Dishoom are among our favourites, with a similar feel to each other — although the former's doing tapas and the latter's serving Indian-Irani café dishes, they both have a medium-kitsch, very colourful interior.
 We recommend a visit to their bars as well - Camino's courtyard bar on Varnishers' Yard serves up sherry, cava or frosted glasses of Spanish craft beer, and the Permit Room bar under Dishoom specialises in retro, Indian-influenced cocktails.